 The Animal Planet logo is playful and graceful.
 It conveys a love for animals and admiration for their abilities.
-The emblem represents the channel with an unusual perspective and mission.
+The emblem represents the channel from an unusual perspective and with an unusual mission.

-Animal Planet is an immensely popular television channel about the fauna of Earth, launched in 1996 in the United States and broadcast in 70 countries.
-The channel has 11 million subscribers on social media and ranks 36th in popularity in the United States.
-Warner Bros own it through Discovery Inc.
+Animal Planet is an immensely popular television channel about Earth’s fauna, launched in 1996 in the United States and broadcast in 70 countries.
+The channel has 11 million social media subscribers and ranks 36th in popularity in the United States.
+Warner Bros owns it through Discovery Inc.

 Meaning and History

 Animal Planet always sets global and important goals for itself, which is reflected in the channel’s logos.
-The emblems convey a love for animals, concern for their safety, and a desire to tell people about the magical world around them.
+The emblems convey a love for animals, concern for their safety, and a desire to share the magical world around them with others.
 That’s why almost all of the logos feature images of animals.
-Preference in logos is given to the elephant, a large endangered species which has walked alongside humans for many centuries, serving them and yet subject to undeserved attacks for profit.
-Globality is represented by the choice of the planet as a symbol.
+In logos, preference is given to the elephant, a large, endangered species that has walked alongside humans for many centuries, serving them yet subject to undeserved attacks for profit.
+The choice of the planet symbolizes globality.

 What is Animal Planet?